Azure-Samples/netappfiles-cli-nfs-sample/README.md

 products:
 - azure
 - azure-netapp-files
-description: "This project demonstrates how to use CLI with NetApp Files SDK for Microsoft.NetApp resource provider to deploy NFSv3 or NFSv4.1 Volume."
+description: "This project demonstrates how to use Azure CLI commands for Azure NetAppFiles to deploy NFSv3 or NFSv4.1 Volume."
 ---

-# Azure NetAppFiles SDK NFSv3/NFS4.1 Sample CLI
+# Azure CLI NetAppFiles module NFSv3/NFS4.1 Sample

-This project demonstrates how to deploy NFSv3/NFSv4.1 protocol type volume using CLI and Azure NetApp Files SDK.
+This project demonstrates how to deploy NFSv3/NFSv4.1 protocol type volume using Azure CLI NetAppFiles module.

 In this sample application we perform the following operations:

 * Creation
-  * ANF Account
+  * Azure NetAppFiles Account
   *	Capacity pool
-  * Primary NFS v4.1 Volume
+  * NFS v4.1 Volume

 * Deletion, the clean up process takes place (not enabled by default, please set the parameter SHOULD_CLEANUP to true if you want the clean up code to take a place),deleting all resources in the reverse order following the hierarchy otherwise we can't remove resources that have nested resources still live.